-Achievable \rightarrow do you have the tools, resources, partners to achieve the goals you have set?
+Achievable → Do you have the tools, resources, and partners to achieve the goals you have set?

-Relevant →is this something that is needed?
-Was it highlighted in the school education project or in a parent survey?
-Does it align with the needs of your school, your community?
+Relevant → Is this something that is needed?
+Was it highlighted in the school Education Project or in a parent survey?
+Does it align with the needs of your school and/or your community?

-Timely/time-bound →set a date to accomplish your goal - without the 'deadline' it is just a wish.
+Timely/time-bound \rightarrow Set a date to accomplish your goal.
+Without a deadline, it is just a wish.
 Goals without deadlines indicate that you are not fully committed.